Ministry of Interior (Ghana)

 The Ministry of the Interior is a ministry of the government of Ghana.

 About the Ministry

 The Ministry is headed by the Minister of Interior, who is appointed by the President of Ghana and is approved by the Ghana Parliament after a vetting process.
-The Minister of Interior is Ambrose Dery since January 2017.
+The current Minister of Interior is Henry Quartey since 14 February 2024.

 Objectives of the Ministry

 In order to ensure the proper functioning of the Ministry, it has it functions being divided into seven major objectives.
 These are aimed at achieving the wholist purpose of the Ministries aim of maintaining internal peace: